reglab/land-application-detection/elpc_pipeline/README.md

 4. run yolov5 on tiled tifs
 5. add detections to sql along with locations and other metadata
 6. pull detections and add to google drive and specified local folder (for elpc and wdnr respectively)

-The shell script will also activate the correct enviroments along the way.

 One set of very important variables in the config are use_yesterday and use_today.
 Only one can be True but both may be False.
 If you use one, it will automatically update the date to the current day or the previous day.